An honest account of what brought us here, what we built, and where the work has taken us.

 Recenter was cited alongside Jail University, Kanthari, and the Dharavi Dream Project as an example of the ecoversities movement taking root in India — spaces that reimagine where and how learning happens.
 Jayashree is quoted describing Recenter as "an intergenerational community learning space facilitating learning for individuals and families seeking regenerative ways of learning, earning and living."

-Read on The Hindu (subscriber access) ↗We are not a large organisation with thousands of beneficiaries.
-We are a family that has genuinely tried to walk the talk — and a foundation creating real work in writing, community, and education.
+Read on The Hindu (subscriber access) ↗We are a family that has genuinely tried to walk the talk — a foundation creating real work in writing, community, and education.
 If you are asking the same questions we were asking, we would love to be in conversation.